 For your evening entertainment, check out the This Weekend events section on the VisitKnoxville website to find the best events – there is always live music, or you could join a Paranormal Adventure Tour, join a sunset dinner cruise or, if you spent the afternoon brewery hopping, continue your craft brew tour.

-For dinner, head to Kefi in the Old City for sophisticated Mediterranean food (with a focus on Greek food) or to Cru Bistro & Wine Bar on North Gay Street for a wide variety of wines and shareable small plates.
+For dinner, head to Kefi in the Old City for sophisticated Mediterranean food (with a focus on Greek food) or to Wicked Chicken on North Gay Street for Nashville Hot Chicken dishes.
+They also have a number of vegetarian dishes including a veggie burger, salads, Mac & Cheese, fried okra and a pretzel with beer cheese.

 Day 3 (Sunday)